-We provide the services of all of our ships under multi-year time charters, except for the GasLog Shanghai which is trading in the Cool Pool.
+We provide the services of all of our ships under multi-year time charters, except for the Methane Alison Victoria which is trading in the spot/short-term charter market.
 A time charter is a contract for the use of the ship for a specified term at a daily hire rate.
 Under a time charter, the ship owner provides crewing and other services related to the ship's operation, the cost of which is covered by the hire rate, and the customer is responsible for substantially all of the ship voyage costs (including bunker fuel, port charges and canal fees and LNG boil-off).

 Our subsidiaries that own the Methane Rita Andrea, the Methane Shirley Elisabeth, the Methane Becki Anne and the Methane Heather Sally have entered into separate time charters for each vessel with MSL.
 Our subsidiaries that own the GasLog Seattle and the Solaris have entered into separate time charters for the vessels with a subsidiary of Shell.
 The Solaris is also managed and operated by a subsidiary of Shell.
-The subsidiary that owns the GasLog Greece has entered into a master time charter with MSL that also includes the GasLog Glasgow, a GasLog vessel.
+The subsidiary that owns the GasLog Greece has entered into a master time charter with MSL that also includes the GasLog Glasgow.
 The subsidiaries that own the GasLog Geneva and the GasLog Gibraltar are party to a master time charter with MSL.
 A separate confirmation memorandum has been issued for each ship to specify the individual commercial charter terms.

 The subsidiaries that own the GasLog Sydney and the GasLog Santiago have entered into separate time charters with subsidiaries of Cheniere and Trafigura, respectively.
-If we exercise our option to purchase the GasLog Glasgow or the GasLog Houston, or, once offered by GasLog, Hull No. 2131, such LNG carriers will be chartered to Shell.
+If we exercise our option to purchase the GasLog Warsaw, or the GasLog Singapore, once offered by GasLog, such LNG carriers will be chartered to Endesa and Sinolam, respectively.
 If we exercise our option to purchase Hull Nos.
-2213 or 2262 once offered by GasLog, such LNG carriers will be chartered to Centrica.
+2213 or 2262 once offered by GasLog, such LNG carriers will be chartered to Jera and Centrica respectively.
 If we exercise our option to purchase Hull Nos.
 2300, 2301, 2311 or 2312 once offered by GasLog, such LNG carriers will be chartered to Cheniere.

-The following discussion describes the material terms of the time charters for our fleet.
+The following discussion describes the material terms of the time and spot charters for our fleet.